firalabs/firadmin/README.md

 ##Migrations

-If you want to use the default models provided in the package, you must run this migration commands.
+If you use the default models provided in the package, you must run this migration commands.

 ```bash
 php artisan auth:reminders